matterwin/cpp-everyday/Lesson_5_operators_statements/README.md

 Note:
 sizeof(...) might look like a function call, but it is not a function. sizeof is an operator.
 Interestingly, this operator cannot be defined by the programmer and hence cannot be overloaded.

+DO use parentheses to make your code and expressions readable.

+DO use the right variable types and ensure that it will never reach overflow situations.

+DO understand that all l-values (for example, variables) can be r-values, but not all r-values (for example,
+“Hello World”) can be l-values.

+DON’T program complicated expressions relying on the operator precedence table; your code needs to be human readable, too.

+DON’T confuse ++Variable and
+Variable++ thinking they’re the same.
+They’re different when used in an assignment.